alacarte-maps/alacarte/README.md

 at leat 8GB RAM, alaCarte can handle a unfiltered export from the federal state of Baden-Wuerttemberg (Germany).

+alaCarte was developed as part of a software project at [KIT](http://www.kit.edu).
+For the old project files (mostely in German) see the [old project repository](https://bitbucket.org/TheMarex/alacarte).

 ## Features ##

 * easy to use